tahomatimes/tahomatimes.github.io/_posts/2024-4-10-april-24-eclipse.md

   - featured
 ---

-This past Sunday, a rare total solar eclipse occurred over the Central part of the US and other parts of North America.
+This past Monday, a rare total solar eclipse occurred over the Central part of the US and other parts of North America.

 ![](https://lh7-us.googleusercontent.com/CZf-XMedAB1h1VQHeXqx1fxLKjd_fVJ2tq7_iTaqgd5A3nXNTC2vXuwcNd0rRS8HihoIXznfFnJ8QUZYhRb9bHBRDc3RAx5vDMEp6GMFZtSh_qjYTVyiN7PotZEz3LEIfJuWe1bEdia_bXzbUhiIvAs)

-_Sunday’s eclipse (WIRED)_
+_Monday’s eclipse (WIRED)_

 The history of the solar eclipse in general is intriguing, appearing in many elements of pop culture, from the opening scene in _2001: A Space Odyssey_ to many songs, including Bonnie Tyler’s smash hit _Total Eclipse of the Heart_.